electron/website/blog/electron-41-0.md

 On Wayland (Linux), frameless windows now have drop shadows and extended resize boundaries.
 To create fully frameless windows with no decorations, set `hasShadow: false` in the window constructor. [#49885](https://github.com/electron/electron/pull/49885)

-[Mitchell Cohen](https://github.com/mitchchn) is writing a blog article about recent work to improve Electron's support of Wayland and CSD on Linux.
+[Mitchell Cohen](https://github.com/mitchchn) is writing a blog article about recent work to improve Electron's support of Wayland and client-side decorations on Linux.
 Watch this space!

 ### Added support for MSIX auto-updating